Genomon-Project/paplot-doc/install.rst

   Set PATH

-  | It is recommended to add the environment variables (PATH and LD_LIBRARY_PATH) to configuration file.
+  | It is recommended to add the environment variables (PATH and LD_LIBRARY_PATH) to configuration files.
-  | Otherwise, these variables are initialized by logging out.
+  | Otherwise, these variables are initialized to default values after log-out.
   | Add the following two lines to ``~/.bashrc`` or ``~/.bash_profile``.
   |